📖 Introduction

 pcloud-cli brings everyday pCloud operations to your terminal.
 Browse and manage files, recover what you deleted from the trash, and roll a file back to a previous version — all without leaving the command line.

-stored credentials entirely for CI and scripted contexts.
+It authenticates once and stores the token locally.
+A single environment variable lets you bypass stored credentials entirely for CI and scripted contexts.

 ✨ Features